Samsung Tab A8 (SM-X200) FRP Lock: What Still Works in 2026?

 Flashing the stock firmware with Odin, even with a complete data wipe, will not remove the Google account lock.
 As soon as the new firmware is installed, the tablet will connect to the internet and immediately ask for the last synced Google account.

-For a modern device like the Tab A8, a dedicated, professional tool is the only consistently successful approach.
-For this task, we recommend DroidKit, a complete Android toolkit with a powerful FRP bypass feature.
+Compared with manual or outdated methods, a desktop-based FRP solution is currently more reliable for updated devices like the Tab A8.
+For this task, we recommend DroidKit, a complete Android toolkit with a built-in FRP bypass feature.

 A Note on Transparency and Trust: DroidKit is a premium, paid software.
 While the allure of a free fix is strong, the reality is that free tools are rarely updated to combat the latest security patches from Google and Samsung.
 An investment in a professional tool covers the continuous development and expert support needed to ensure a high success rate.